Simple Evening: Raleigh – Commonplace Farm

 Today begins a total of 5 Tuesdays in a row that we will be posting from our Simple Evening in Raleigh, North Carolina.
 This Simple Evening may be the nearest and dearest to my heart yet.
 For the first time doing a Simple Evening I felt I had found the sweet spot.
 This finally hit my goal of doing more than just bring together amazing creative people within their community, but it also showed the whole process of what it takes to create a beautiful and special collaborative meal like this one.

 My dream for this Simple Evening was to show the process from farm to table and everything in between.
 So often we forget where our food has come from and the beauty of the connection between growing what we need to feed ourselves.
-So when I knew we were going to be in Raleigh and working with Clyde Oak I knew this was the perfect moment.
-The stars aligned with the help of Corey Mason of Clyde Oak and we were able to not only find a farm and chef but we found a farm and a chef that work together every day.
+So when I knew we were going to be in Raleigh, I knew this was the perfect moment.
+We were able to not only find a farm and chef but we found a farm and a chef that work together every day.
 These kind of connections are what makes these evenings so incredibly special.
 I love knowing that not only are we sharing a story about so many gifted people doing what they love, but we also are telling the story of how it all works and comes together.

 As Matthew moved the chicken coops we collected eggs with Trey and then headed in to the greenhouse.
 As we opened the door a welcoming warmth drew us inside and Trey grabbed the clippers.
 We wandered down the rows to the red kale which he said they would be dropping off later that day to Jake the chef and owner of Capital Club 16.
 Mike and I were both cut a piece of red kale and can honestly say we have never tasted kale so amazing.
 Especially after not having breakfast that morning and only coffee in stomachs.
 It was my first time having kale that fresh.
 Mike still tries every type of kale he can find hoping it will taste the way that leaf did that morning.
 No luck yet…